 An Administrative Hearing is the process of adjudicating allegations of violations of the Code of Student Conduct by an Administrative Hearing Officer.
-The assigned Administrative Hearing OfficersOfficer in an Administrative Hearing may be the Student Conduct Officer/Investigator that completed the Investigation Report, or Administrative Hearing Officer assigned by the Managing Director of the Office of Student Conduct, or designee.
-The Administrative Hearing Officer makes the decision of responsibility and assigns sanctions, conditions, and restrictions as appropriate.

-Written notification of the outcomes of the Administrative Hearing will be provided to the student within five (5) University working days of the conclusion of the Formal Administrative Hearing.
-Students Decisions made through the Administrative Hearing may utilize appealed by students by utilizing the Disciplinary Appeal Procedures outlined in Part 1, D11.II, section C.5.
+The Administrative Hearing Officer in an Administrative Hearing may be the Student Conduct Officer/Investigator that completed the Investigation Report, or Administrative Hearing Officer assigned by the Managing Director of the Office of Student Conduct, or designee.
+The Administrative Hearing Officer makes the decision of responsibility and assigns sanctions, as appropriate.
+Written notification of the outcomes of the Administrative Hearing will be provided to the student within five (5) University working days of the conclusion of the Administrative Hearing.
+Decisions made through the Administrative Hearing may be appealed by students by utilizing the Disciplinary Appeal Procedures outlined in Part II, section C.5.